NuninhoSousa25/3DGS_Babylonjs_based/README.md

 ## 📋 Development Status

 ### 🔄 To Implement / Fix
-- IMPORTANT - .spz only work if imported via url, not by drang and drop or load file
 - picking bg color
 - in dev tab add model file size below vertix count